How to Fix a Blocked Toilet

 The final step in any DIY plumbing guide is to call a plumber.
 It may seem excessive to call a plumber for a blocked toilet but there's no shame in it, especially if you've already tried the other steps without success.
 If the blockage can't be reached by a plumbing snake or is situated within the inner workings of the toilet, it's best to call for professional help instead of taking apart your pipes.
 A plumber will be able to use professional tools to remove your blockage, while also giving the rest of your plumbing a deep clean, ensuring it works smoothly in future.

-If you’re suffering similar problems with bath, basin or shower wastes, you should check out our article on how to deal with them.
-Or, if you’re looking to add a new (and probably less likely to block) toilet to your property, you can view our extensive catalogue at HeatandPlumb.com.
+If you're suffering similar problems with bath, basin or shower wastes, you should check out our article on how to deal with them.
+Or, if you're looking to add a new toilet to your property (one that is definitely less likely to block) , you can view our extensive collection.